stanfortonski/Laravel-Roles/README.md

 # Usage
 If you want to determine which user can use the link.
 You need to use one of three middleware: roles, roles, allofroles.

-Examples: (Attention you have to define admin and moderator roles before!
+Examples: (Attention you have to define admin, moderator and writer roles before!
 Go To Seeding example.)
 1. Only admin can access to main page.
 ```php
     Route::get('/', function () {